varun1907/interviewTest/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Live Version Of Project is hosted on firebase.[https://interviewtest-ff390.web.app](https://interviewtest-ff390.web.app) To run locally on your machine folloe below steps
 ## Available Scripts

 In the project directory, you can run:

+### `npm install`
+Install all dependencies on your machine.

 ### `npm start`